Dynna/SDTM/lab_SDTM/Behavioral_DP.md

 # Implementation:

 In this project I have implemented 2 Behavioral Design Patterns which are Observer and Strategy.
 As a domain I used Factory which manufactures devices and prepares packages with additional supplies for them.
-Using this behavioral design pattern I've implement some additional functionalities like:
+Using these behavioral design patterns, I've implemented some additional functionalities like:
 * notifying specific clients which are interested in new devices and best prices; [Observer]
 * providing a list of sorted devices based on two algorithms: sort by user's search list and by reviews; [Strategy]